jverne/jverne.github.io/README.md

-A Github Pages personal site.
+A Github Pages personal site for [The Clever Monkey](http://www.clevermonkey.org).
 I started basing this off the minimal theme, but then abandoned that and went in my own ultra-simple direction.

-This is mostly an experiement so I can set up a site for someone else, instead of hosting a full CMS.
+This is partly an experiement so I can figure out all the edges when setting up a site for someone else, instead of hosting a full CMS.
+The idea is to roll-up a solution using Github Pages, Jekyll, and [Prose.io](http://prose.io) to get a non-technical blog and home site.

-The idea is to create a site where all pages and posts are 100% markdown, with all templating down through Jekyll and Liquid, so all editing and updating can be done through something like Prose.io.

-The CSS is going to be the trickiest to get right.
+Since I am not particularly proficient with CSS, I've opted for a W3.CSS powered site.
+I may experiement with multiple responsive column layouts, but for now this remains an ugly single-column tech site where I blog about stuff that interests me.